 Author Chair: In this traditional share session, students sit in the author chair and share their writing with the community.
-After reading, classmates offer questions or compliments to support and encourage the writer.
-Some teachers give the reader a choice of a cheer at the end of their sharing time.
+After they read, classmates offer questions or compliments to support and encourage the writer.
+Some teachers give the writer a choice of a cheer at the end of their sharing time.
 Often young writers enjoy celebrating with a marshmallow clap or a “round” of applause.
 Many teachers enjoy adding fancy author chairs to their classrooms.

 Partner Share: This is a go-to share when you’d like every child to have an opportunity to share.
 It’s also the ideal share when you are short on time.
 In a partner share, students share their writing or learning with a partner.
 Giving a specific focus to the share often makes it valuable.
 For example, ask students to share their revisions or leads.
 You could also ask students to share how they used their writing notebooks or to reflect on whether they stayed focused as a writer during work time.